aslpavel/fingertree-rs/README.md

 and splitting in time logarithmic in the size of the smaller piece.
-It also has `split` operation defined in general form, which can be used to implement sequence, priority queue, search tree, priority search queue and more datastructures.
+It also has `split` operation defined in general form, which can be used to implement sequence, priority queue, search tree, priority search queue and more data structures.

 ## Links:
  - Original paper: [Finger Trees: A Simple General-purpose Data Structure](http://www.staff.city.ac.uk/~ross/papers/FingerTree.html)